paolomaccallini-hub/MetaME/README.md

 SE=\frac{1}{\sqrt{{0.5N(1-FRQ)FRQ}}}
 $$

 where N is the total effective size, after correction for overlapping samples.
 After that, the pipeline calculates BETA using the well-known relation between BETA, Z, and SE: $\ BETA=SE \cdot Z$.
-After that, the output from METAL is munged by MungeSumstats (as described before) and the summary statistics of the meta-GWAS is generated with respect to both GRCh37 and GRCh38.
-A comparison between the Z scores accross the input GWAS is plotted as PDF for the nine SNPs with the lowest p-value (see below, and see among the files of this repository).
+After that, the output from METAL is munged by MungeSumstats (as described before), and the summary statistics of the meta-GWAS is generated with respect to both GRCh37 and GRCh38.
+A comparison between the Z scores across the input GWAS is plotted as a PDF for the nine SNPs with the lowest p-value (see below, and see among the files of this repository).

 ![GWAS_METAL_DME_MVP_UKBEIB_GRCh38](https://github.com/user-attachments/assets/1ee43b75-cdc0-4ad3-ad30-c3721ffc0f00)